 Senior teachers for the primary section are included in the teaching The rank of a senior teacher should be Senior establishment.
-School Master/Mistress Primary Primary (SPSM), School Master/Mistress (PSM) or Assistant Master/Mistress (AM).
+Master/Mistress Primary Primary School (SPSM), School Master/Mistress (PSM) or Assistant Master/Mistress (AM).
 Senior teachers are required to undertake specific duties in addition to class teaching.
 In a primary special school or special school with primary section with 12 - 23 equivalent ordinary primary classes, one PSM post will be re-ranked to the SPSM rank for the deputy head, and in a primary special school or special school with primary section with 24 equivalent ordinary primary classes or more, two PSM posts will be re-ranked to the SPSM rank for deputy heads.
-For special schools with both primary and secondary sections, they are allowed to opt for the provision of deputy heads either at the secondary level or the primary level, but not both.
-The option once made is irrevocable.
-All teachers in the PSM or AM rank may be appointed by promotion or direct appointment to take up the deputy head posts. (updated on 1 September 2008)
+For special schools or direct appointment to take up the deputy head posts. (updated on 1 September 2008)